fdm-monster/fdm-docs/CONTRIBUTING.md

-# Contributing to FDM Monster
+# Contributing to FDM Docs

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to FDM Monster and its packages, which are hosted in the [FDM Monster Organization](https://github.com/fdm-monster) on GitHub.
+The following is a set of guidelines for contributing to FDM Docs and its packages, which are hosted in the [FDM Monster Organization](https://github.com/fdm-monster) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents